-(Update – Council has referred this motion to the October 23, 2019 Standing Committee on Policy and Strategic Priorities meeting.
-Registered speakers will be notified.)
+(Outcome – Council referred this motion to the October 23, 2019 Standing Committee on Policy and Strategic Priorities meeting, and ultimately adopted an amended motion.
+A future CityHallWatch article will look at what this means for Vancouver.)

 Here is a motion going before Vancouver City Council on October 1, 2019 (Tues) that deserves the wholehearted support of the public and Council.
 The motion lays out a strong case for creating the position of an independent auditor general office, and sets March 1, 2020 as the desired start date.